Oslandia/qgis-constrained-settings/README.md

 `qgis_constrained_settings.yml` and located in the same folder as that containing the global settings file (`qgis_global_settings.ini`).

-Note: the startup script won't be able to find the "user settings contraints" file and the file name is not `qgis_contrained_settings.yml` or if the file is not located in the same directory as the global settings file.
+Note: the startup script won't be able to find the "user settings contraints" file if the file is not named `qgis_contrained_settings.yml` or if it is not located in the same directory as the global settings file.

 Here is an example of a `qgis_constrained_settings.yml` file: